 1It has been recorded that the three visiting voids said: “The wisdom of the ages is written on our skins”.
-2We find now this same text emblazoned on places of our worship.
+2We find this same text emblazoned on some habitations we reuse for our worship.

 4. primordial edicts